-8.314.3.9 MEDICALLY FRAGILE HOME AND COMMUNITY-BASED SERVICES WAIVER:
+8.314.3.9 MEDICALLY FRAGILE HOME AND COMMUNITY-BASED SERVICES WAIVER: The

-[The New Mexico medicaid program (Medicaid) pays for medically necessary services furnished to eligible recipients.
-The term "recipient" hereinafter refers to waiver recipients or their representatives.
-Where the recipient is a minor or has a cognitive disability, the recipient may be represented by a parent, legal guardian, or other recognized legal representative.
-To help New Mexico recipients receive services in a cost effective manner, the New Mexico medical assistance division (MAD) has obtained a waiver of certain federal regulations to provide home and community based services waiver (HCBSW) programs to recipients as an alternative to institutionalization.
+New Mexico MAP pays for medically necessary services furnished to eligible recipients.
+To help New Mexico recipients receive services in a cost-effective manner, the New Mexico medical assistance division (MAD) has obtained a waiver of certain federal regulations to provide home and community-based services (HCBS) waiver programs to recipients as an alternative to institutionalization.
 See 42 CFR 441.300.
-This section describes the HCBSW for the medically fragile, eligible providers, covered waiver services, services furnished to eligible recipients.
-To help New Mexico recipients as an alternative to institutionalization to provide home and community-based services furnished to eligible recipients.
-To help New Mexico recipients as an alternative to institutionalization.
-See 42 CFR 441.300.
-This section describes the HCBSW for the medically fragile, eligible providers, covered waiver services furnished to eligible recipients.
-To help New Mexico recipients receive services in a cost-effective manner, the New Mexico medical assistance division (MAD) has obtained a waiver of certain federal regulations to provide home and community-based services (HCBS) programs to recipients as an alternative to institutionalization.
-See 42 CFR 441.300.
-8.314.3.9 NMAC describes the HCBS for the medically fragile population, including eligible providers, covered waiver services, service limitations, and general reimbursement methodology.]

-[2/1/95, 4/15/96; 8.314.3.9 NMAC - Rn, 8 NMAC 4.MAD.734, 5/1/02; A, 12/1/10A, xx-xx-xx]
+Section 8.314.3.9 NMAC describes the HCBS waiver program for the medically fragile population, including eligible providers, covered waiver services, service limitations, and general reimbursement methodology.
+[8.314.3.9 NMAC - Rp, 8.314.3.9 NMAC 3/1/2018]